The Body-Image Issue Faced By Women Of ALL Sizes

 This article was originally published on July 28, 2015.

-The insecurity that surrounds this natural phenomenon is what inspired two East Coast moms to create the Instagram account @loveyourlines, to honor and celebrate the "tiger marks" we bear.
+The insecurity that surrounds this natural phenomenon is what inspired two East Coast mums to create the Instagram account @loveyourlines, to honour and celebrate the "tiger marks" we bear.
 Women of various body types, from around the world, are sharing their stretch-mark stories and photos on the account, using the hashtag #loveyourlines.
-The moms who created @loveyourlines have asked to remain anonymous, but have shared that they are overjoyed with the outpouring of emotion, self-love, and support their account has sparked: It's amassed more than 25,000 followers since its first post on August 12, and that number continues to grow.
+The mums who created @loveyourlines have asked to remain anonymous, but have shared that they are overjoyed with the outpouring of emotion, self-love, and support their account has sparked: It's amassed more than 25,000 followers since its first post on 12th August, and that number continues to grow.

 "#LoveYourLines is a social media photo campaign to help showcase the beauty of the female body," the account states.
 "This account is curated by two mommas hoping to make a difference in the world of female body image.
 To submit your photos, please email loveyourlines@gmail.com.
 All women of different shapes, sizes, and cultural backgrounds are encouraged to submit...
 We can't wait to see your love lines!"